COVESA/vissr/tutorial/content/build-system/hello-world/_index.md

 ```
 The value is set to 'Data-not-found' which is due to that the federv3 is not instructed to create simulated values for this signal.
 At startup the feederv3 reads the file VssVehicle.cvt which has been created by the [Domain Conversion Tool](/vissr/tools/).
-This file contains the insructions for how signals are mapped and scaled when they traverse between the 'vehicle domain' and the 'VSS domain',
+This file contains the instructions for how signals are mapped and scaled when they traverse between the 'vehicle domain' and the 'VSS domain',
 but the feederv3 also uses this information to select which signals to create simulated values for.
 The cvt-file that comes with the repo only contains the five signals that can be read in the tools/DomainConversionTool/Map-VSSv0.1-CANv0.1.yaml file.
-So if we want to get a response with a simulated value a client request to any of these signals must be issued, e. g.:
+So if we want to get a response with a simulated value a client request to any of these signals must be issued, e. g. like below.
+An alternative would be to create a new cvt-file with more signals first.
 ```
 {"action":"get","path":"Vehicle.Speed","requestId":"232"}
 ```